 Despite progress over the last two decades, access to water, let alone safe water, is still greatly lacking in many villages.
 Without water, poor sanitation practices and unsafe water can lead to multiple bouts of diarrheal diseases for families, which is one of the leading causes of death of children worldwide and claims more lives than HIV, malaria, and measles combined.
-In line with the UN’s Sustainable Development Goal 6, UVP focuses on prevention by teaching the importance of standard sanitation facilities such as handwashing stations (tippy taps), latrines, and plate stands.
+In line with the UN’s Sustainable Development Goal 6, UVP focuses on prevention by teaching the importance of standard sanitation facilities such as handwashing stations (tippy taps), latrines, and plate stands for drying.
 This approach is cost effective: for every $1 spent on providing clean water and educating on healthy sanitation practices, there is an average return of $25.50.

-Borehole (Well) Construction
+Borehole (well) Construction and Rehabilitation